 More Job Satisfaction

-Studies have shown that job flexibility has proven to increase employee retention and commitment to businesses, and we’re starting to see the results of the widespread adoption of cloud mobility tools like Direct Route for Microsoft Teams.
+Studies have shown that job flexibility has proven to increase employee retention and commitment to businesses, and we’re starting to see the results of the widespread adoption of cloud mobility tools like Cloud Voice for Microsoft Teams.
 In result, employees are given a more flexible work environment that simplifies when and how they do their work, while increasing their overall satisfaction and commitment to their job.
 It’s a win-win for both staff and business owners.

 A Better Customer Experience